JBrosDevelopment/Norma/README.md

 # Testing

-Before we say it's done, we got to test it.
-I have this codem and we can start testing!
+Before we say it's done, we need to test it.
+With this code we can start testing!

 ```cs
 namespace CustomLang
 {